 Flutter Animation 2022 – Animate any widget in flutter

-Flutter Animations, Flutter Login App, Flutter UI / UX, Flutter Widgets, UI UX
+Flutter, Flutter Animations, Flutter Login App, Flutter UI / UX, Flutter Widgets, UI UX

 In this flutter tutorial, we learn to use animations in flutter.
 In Flutter Animation tutorial, we will learn to create a custom widget that can be used anywhere in flutter to animate any widget.